 We we like:

-- Great insulation: Masterbuilt is much more insulated compared to many other cheap smokers, allowing it to maintain consistent internal temperatures and saves on energy consumption.
+- Great insulation: This Masterbuilt electric smoker is much more insulated compared to many other cheap smokers, allowing it to maintain consistent internal temperatures and saves on energy consumption.
 This is especially true for windy or cold conditions.

 - Generous space: Masterbuilt’s 30-inch model comes with a huge 730 sq. in. of cooking space, which is almost as big as the largest 22″ Weber Smokey Mountain model.